 As well as considering mental health consequences of hyper masculinity, the documentary also considers the role models in boys lives.
 We say gender is constructed by society, but who teaches these lessons?
 The importance of the coach in American schools and colleges is emphasised, together with the continued pressure on boys to be good at sports.
 There's a tension between the good coach and the bad coach with the suggestion being that a number of the lessons learned on the sports field, in the locker rooms and so on, play into these harmful notions of toxic masculinity.
 The documentary shows snippets of news stories from college team mates assaulting other team mates to sexual assault perpetrated by athletes.
 Whilst acknowledging that a coach can be incredibly influential if they specifically teach and model the broad range of qualities we want to instill in our young men, the documentary refutes the idea that ‘sport builds character and calls for a shift in the kind of homophobic, sexist dialogue which still persists on the sports field.

 The portrayal of men in popular media and video games is explored, with image after image of the different models of masculinity shown to the viewer.
-As noted in my previous article, the intimate male friendships are few and far between.
+Intimate male friendships are few and far between.
 They are more typically found in 'dude bro' culture of laddishness and beer swilling with the characters who have less hyper masculine hallmarks often asserting their masculinity through excessive alcohol consumption or degrading women.

-I have long resisted the idea that girls and boys are ‘wired differently’ and see much gendered behaviour as coming from those constructs of masculine and feminine we are taught from the moment we open our eyes to the world.
+I have long resisted binary notions of gender and the idea that girls and boys are ‘wired differently’.
+Gender is, after all, something socially construed, the stereotypes of masculine and feminine making their mark from the moment we open our eyes to the world.
 These gendered influences are everywhere and they can be both harmful and limiting.
 The Mask You Live In was a thought-provoking documentary which looks at some of the issues which come from thinking of gender in pre-ordained, binary terms.
-A powerful and timely documentary which explains that there are many different ways to be a man.